 VIP Portal for Counselors

 VIP stands for Vol-in-Progress, and it’s a way to stay in touch with us for both you and future Vols.
 Create your VIP account in order to receive the latest information from UT, check on your students’ status, and more.
 If you have any questions about accessing your VIP counselor page, contact Clayton Alexander at email@example.com.

 As VIPs, students will have access to important information from UT, such as: invitations to special events, campus tour registration, and other up-to-date information about UT.
 The VIP portal is also where students are invited to apply to UT, in addition to the CommonApp option, beginning their senior year.

 Each year, we invite high school counselors to join us and learn the latest about the undergraduate admissions process, enrollment data, core requirements, and new programs for prospective students.
 Conference for Counselors is an eight-stop series of half-day conferences across Tennessee that provide you with the information you need to effectively advise your college-bound students applying to one of the UT system schools.

 Find out more information about this important event at tennessee.edu/C4C.

 Application Process & Requirements

 UT has a competitive admissions process.
 Our holistic admissions review process takes many different factors into account.

 After they apply, students can check their application status online through their VIP account.
-The VIP account will also list any documents such as an official transcript or test scores that UT hasn’t received yet.
+It will also list any documents such as an official transcript or test scores that UT hasn’t received yet.
 Keep in mind that transcripts and other documents might take a while to show in the system.